TacoHelm/Battleship/Pseudocode.md

 setMessage(string)            Adds the message to a message queue to be displayed in messageBox div at least 2.5s and highlighted with class new for 2.5s.
-displaySunk(fields, name)     Removes class hit and sets it to sunk for ship with given fleetArrayIndex, calls getFleet, updates width of all progress bars shipString(length)            Returns a symbol string representing the given ships length
+displaySunk(fields, name)     Removes class hit and sets it to sunk for ship with given fleetArrayIndex, calls getFleet, updates width of all progress bars shipString(length)            Returns a symbol string representing the given ships length newDiv(parent, classes)       Returns a div appended to parent with classes in classlist newDivBoth(divName, parent, classes)  Adds a new div to both the player and AI DOM Objects removeEventListeners          Removes the event listeners on computer board fields